CrownedRazberry/crown-cnc-estimator/README.md

 count = parse_step(Path("example.step"))
 print(count)
 ```

+The STEP parser tolerates whitespace almost anywhere within a number.
+It
+supports spaces or newlines around exponent markers and even inside the
+mantissa, and accepts both `E` and `D` notation when reading coordinate
+values.
+The underlying regular expression is flexible enough to handle
+numbers split across multiple lines.

 The CLI now organizes features into subcommands.
 Compute a bounding box with rounding to the nearest 0.125&nbsp;inch